Bristol-SiD-Development/DD4HEP/README.md

  corresponds to a module in `/cvmfs/ilc.desy.de/sw/x86_64_gcc82_centos7/v02-02/ConformalTracking/v01-10/src`.

 A parameter is fully defined in the module C++ source code and header files, and to find what should go in the Marlin .xml takes a little decoding.
-In the header file the C++ type of all the named member variables (m_variableName) is found i.e. `std::vector<std::string>` which coresponds to a Marlin `type="StringVec"`.
+In the header file the C++ type of all the named member variables (m_variableName) is found i.e. `std::vector<std::string>` which corresponds to a Marlin `type="StringVec"`.
 Look through .xml files to find examples of the correct 'Marlin type' terms.
 This member variable can then be found in the main C++ file in a 'register' function which has the structure:
 ```
 registerFunction("xml keyword", "Parameter description", m_variableName, default value)